 Cayenne pepper uses are unbridled in a number of cuisines from Cajun to Mexican to various Asian foods.
-Cayenne peppers may be used either as a powder of in their whole form in such dishes as Sichuan foods of vinegar based sauces.
-Fruit from the plant is usually dried and ground or pulped and baked into cakes which are in turn ground and sifted for use.
+Cayenne peppers may be used either as a powder in their whole form in such dishes as Sichuan foods of vinegar based sauces.
+Fruit from the plant is usually dried and ground or pulped and baked into cakes, which are in turn ground and sifted for use.

 The fruit of the cayenne pepper is high in vitamin A and also contains vitamins B6, E, and C as well as riboflavin, potassium, and manganese.
 Cayenne peppers have long been used as an herbal supplement and have been mentioned as far back as the 17th century in the book, “Complete Herbal” by Nicholas Culpeper.